Adviser/Investor Expectation Setting

 Philosophy on Advising

 Many advisers view themselves as the source of all wisdom and actually take offense when entrepreneurs disagree with their counsel or choose to go a different direction.
-I have been an entrepreneur a lot longer than I have been an adviser so maybe this is why I tend to view things differently.
-I like having advisers, especially specific subject matter experts, and often recruit them for my portfolio companies but the truth is this: no one will ever know your business as well as you do.
+We have all been entrepreneurs a lot longer than we have been advisers and investors so maybe this is why we tend to view things differently.
+We like having advisers, especially specific subject matter experts, and often recruit them for my portfolio companies but the truth is this: no one will ever know your business as well as you do.
 You live it every single day.
 You think about it as you fall asleep each night.
 In a short time, you will have sat through hundreds of meetings and witnessed firsthand the exact moment when a prospect’s eye brow raised or forehead wrinkled.
 No adviser is living this the way you are.
 You are the best and most qualified person to make the hard calls in your business.
-I challenge my entrepreneurs.
-I ask them to review the metrics.
-I may even tell them a sad story about how I once screwed up doing something similar but in the end I encourage that entrepreneur to go with his or her gut.
+We challenge our entrepreneurs.
+We ask them to review the metrics.
+We may even tell them a sad story about how we once screwed up doing something similar but in the end we encourage that entrepreneur to go with his or her gut.
 Listen to all wise counsel and debate the hell out of big decision but then make the call that feels right to you even if you can’t explain exactly why.
 Regardless, once you make that call, it’s the right call and any adviser worth his salt will honor and support that decision.

 How much time does it take to be a good adviser?
-Well it takes all of my time since this is all I do.
-For the first few months I tend to spend up to a day a week onsite with a new team and we exchange calls, emails and documents almost daily.
-Most of my value is realized during that critical first year.
+Well it takes all of our time.
+For the first few months we tend to spend up to a day a week onsite with a new team and we exchange calls, emails and documents almost daily.
+Most of our value is realized during that critical first year.
 By the second year, we kind of have things in place and running along so we tend to meet only once a month or so in person.
 By the third year, the team is wondering why I’m still hanging around!
 This is a good sign and one I don’t begrudge.
 Even a few years in, there are still key moments when I tend to spend a lot of time with the team such as when major decision are being contemplated such as a partnership, a critical hire, strategy change, exit or capital raises.
 I speak on the phone and exchange emails with my founders weekly.

-I buy my equity up front.
-I believe the best advisers have real skin in the game and I only invest in ventures where I know that I can add value and help fix the things that might jeopardize my return.
-Unlike many venture capitalists holding the entrepreneur’s feet to the fire at board meetings, I view myself like a cofounder, but one without founder’s equity or salary.
-Although all of my current investments are at plan or exceeding plan, if one of them were not successful then I would feel that it is as much my fault as the team’s.
-I accept no salary for my efforts, just the opportunity to reap a reward proportionate to my cash investment if and when we make the company successful.
-My equity stake is established at the onset to avoid having to purchase back the success that I helped to create.
+We buy our equity up front.
+We believe the best advisers have real skin in the game and we only invest in ventures where we know that we can add value and help fix the things that might jeopardize my return.
+Unlike many venture capitalists holding the entrepreneur’s feet to the fire at board meetings, we view ourselves like a cofounder, but one without founder’s equity or salary.
+We accept no salary for our efforts, just the opportunity to reap a reward proportionate to our cash investment if and when we make the company successful.
+Our equity stake is established at the onset to avoid having to purchase back the success that we helped to create.
 It is a truism that once services are rendered they are often highly devalued and it was Albert Einstein who mused, “Everything seems obvious once understood”.
-My goal is to work with smart passionate people, have fun and make a reasonable living in the process.
-I do not require or ask for any special terms that might be used to control my portfolio companies or teams.
+Our goal is to work with smart passionate people, have fun and make a reasonable living in the process.
+We do not require or ask for any special terms that might be used to control my portfolio companies or teams.
 Unless representing a group of investor as a board member I am usually a simple minority stockholder with no special voting rights.
 My only power is that of influence and recommendation.

 If you’d like to know more about how I think and what advice I typically give then read my book.